ngntcux/MSU-distributed-systems/README.md

 # MSU distributed systems
-A couple of tasks on MPI in the distributed systems course at Moscow State University
+A couple of tasks on MPI in the distributed systems course at Moscow State University.